nunocruz/Retropie-Power-Save/README.md

 |enable-hdmi-output.sh      | Turn ON HDMI output       |

 # Contributing
-If you are interested in making this repo better (this includes the documentation), submit a pull request at (REPO URL) and we can work on getting it into the main branch.
+If you are interested in making this repo better (this includes the documentation), submit a pull request at https://github.com/nunocruz/Retropie-Power-Save and we can work on getting it into the main branch.
 I'm open to contributions to better the scripts, implementation, or to add other more useful and convenient scripts.

 # External links
 The information for this project was gathered from https://learn.pi-supply.com/make/how-to-save-power-on-your-raspberry-pi/